-The Fund may use derivatives for Efficient Portfolio Management ("EPM") purposes only.
+The Fund will only use derivatives for Efficient Portfolio Management ("EPM") purposes, and only in limited circumstances where the Manager deems this to be in the best interests of investors.

 Investment Strategy: The Fund's investment strategy is centred on identifying quality companies, buying them at a sensible price and holding for the medium to long term (at least three years).
 The Manager looks for founders and management teams that act with integrity and risk awareness, and companies with a dominant market position that have the potential to deliver continual and predictable returns over the medium to long term.